Srideep/Aircraft-Attitude-Control-System/docs/Design/System Architecture Design Document (SADD).md

 ### 1.1 Purpose

-This System Architecture Design Document (SADD) captures the high‑level structure, component breakdown and key design decisions for the **Aircraft Attitude Control System (ACS) – Hobby Edition**.&#x20;
+This System Architecture Design Document (SADD) captures the high‑level structure, component breakdown and key design decisions for the **Aircraft Attitude Control System (ACS) ;

 It realises the requirements in *ACS‑SRS‑001‑H* and the rationale in *ACS‑RRD‑001‑H* using only **MATLAB®, Simulink® and Stateflow®** under a MATLAB Home licence.